stelligent/cloudformation_templates/labs/polly/README.md

 Run Amazon Polly commands and store Output in S3

-# Step 5 - Manual HTML Update
+# Step 5 - Manually Update HTML

 One Time: update Html with audio tag that points to location in S3.
 How to find the full URL for the mp3 file